-We walked the fairly long way over to Heron.
+We walked the nice long way over to Heron.
 Found a ladder.
 Put it up on the transom and climbed up.

 ✓ Glass in doghouse replaced.
 The difference was huge.

-✓ The aft rails replaced on both sides and the cleats attached with a solid flange.
+✓ The aft stern replaced on both sides and the cleats attached with a solid flange.

 ✓ Cracks and holes in gelcoat patched.

 ✓ Plugs in all screw holes in the teak deck.

 ✓ Fore and aft cover in mainsail and genoa replaced